What Makes a Good Skateboard?

 A high quality skateboard deck will be lightweight while remaining durable and providing “pop” - the right combination of flexibility and rigidity that allows the board to respond during ollies and other tricks where the deck needs to be “popped” off the ground.

 Spotting a poorly made skateboard deck can be hit or miss.
 Some toy skateboards don’t even try to look “real".
 They might have no concave to their shape and may not even have a extended nose.
-Others may be shaped to resemble a real skateboard, but are made with cheap woods and fillers.
+Others may be shaped to resemble a real skateboard, but are made with cheaper woods and fillers.
 If that is the case, they may be both thicker and heavier than a quality board, or they may be ready to fall apart quite quickly and easily.
 Consider that it isn’t easy to make a real skateboard deck.
 Most legitimate skateboard decks will sell for somewhere between $35 - $55.
 If you are paying that much for the entire skateboard, it is unfortunately a sign that significant corners were cut on quality.

 2) Quality Wheels.